parcio/haura/docs/src/bectl/build.md

 There are not yet any tests provided for the `bectl` as the functionality is a rather simple mapping to `betree_storage_stack` functions.
-If we want to expand this in the future we might want to ensure that.
+If we want to expand this in the future we might want to ensure that `bectl` behaves correctly internally too.